kiegroup/jbpm-work-items/long-running-rest-workitem/README.md

 Request template
 ================
 Is a message body sent when invoking remote task.
-In the template you can use process input parameters, values from other task results and predefined _system_ properties.
+In the template you can use process input parameters, values from other task results and predefined _system_ variables, eg. `org.jbpm.process.longrest.util.ProcessUtils.getSystemVariables().getCallbackUrl()`
 For an example see `org.jbpm.contrib.longrest.bpm.TestFunctions.getPreBuildTemplate()`.

-**System properties**
+**System variables**
-- system.callbackUrl
+- callbackUrl
-- system.callbackMethod
+- callbackMethod
-- system.heartBeatUrl
+- heartBeatUrl
-- system.heartBeatMethod
+- heartBeatMethod

 **Including whole object map**
 Note that all values are stored as nested maps,